nickfargo/course/src/pipeline.coffee.md

             methods:
               proceed: ->
-                @emit 'didContinue' if @attributes & HAS_OBSERVERS
-                ( if @iterator then iterate else @accept ) .apply this, arguments
+                @emit 'didContinue', this if @attributes & HAS_OBSERVERS ( if @iterator then iterate else @accept ) .apply this, arguments